SouthernMethodistUniversity/hpc_docs/docs/accounts.md

 Accounts for classes are required to use [ColdFront](https://hpcaccess.smu.edu).
 Instructors of record will be able to see their courses around the time registration opens.
-ColdFront will automatically add and remove students enrolled in the course shortly before the start of the term and periodically update during the term.
+ColdFront will automatically add and remove students enrolled in the course shortly before the start of the term and periodically update during the term based on official enrollment data.

 See the [ColdFront quick start guide for instructors](coldfront/qs_instructor.md) and the [ColdFront quick start guide for students](coldfront/qs_student.md)